HulkFront/HulkFront/README.md

 to improve my knowledge as a developer. 😆

-- 📊 I’m currently working with Asp.Net MVC
+- 📊 I’m currently working with VueJs
 - 🎨 I’m currently learning React.js

 ##